emqx/emqx-docs/en_US/access-control/authn/authn.md

 [JSON Web Token (JWT)](https://jwt.io/) is a token-based authentication mechanism, which does not rely on the server to retain client authentication information or session information.

 The client carries the JWT in the connection request, and EMQX uses the pre-configured secret or public key to verify the JWT signature.
-If the user configures a JWKS endpoint, the JWT authenticator will verify the JWT signature using the list of public keys queried from the JWKS endpoint.
+If the user configures a JWKS endpoint, the JWT authenticator verifies the JWT signature using the list of public keys queried from the JWKS endpoint.

 ### MQTT 5.0 enhanced authentication